Sea’s the limit at Penn Avenue Fish Company

 Penn Avenue Fish Company doesn’t market itself as a made-to-order restaurant.
 But for all intents and purposes, that’s exactly what it is.
 When co-owners Henry Dewey and Angela Earley opened the place in 2007, they immediately set out to offer a more specialized approach than the average fish market.
 Nine years, a second location, and one massive dining room expansion later, that strategy has proven its worth.

 Unveiled in 2014, the market’s revamped dining area is bedecked with shades of blue, a brand new sushi bar, and enough seating to accommodate the Strip District’s eager Saturday crowds.
 It’s vast, calming, and smells faintly of fish — not unlike the ocean.
 And, if you’re really craving that authentic beach experience, pack your margarita to go.
 This whole space is BYOB — which makes the already reasonable wait for high-caliber grub much more enjoyable.

-Something else worth noting: at Penn Avenue Fish Company, the quality of the food is directly proportional to that of the customer service.
-Translation: they’re both unparalleled — and it doesn’t take long to notice.
+Something else worth noting: At Penn Avenue Fish Company, the quality of the food is directly proportional to that of the customer service.
+In other words, they’re both unparalleled — and it doesn’t take long to notice.

 Adds Reynolds, “We [fishmongers] are a dying breed.
 It’s a dying art.”

 That may be true, but in an industry where specialization and source are key, this market is surely swimming upstream.

 ↑ Penn Avenue Fish Company fishmongers Tim Reynolds (left) and Kyle Houghtelin.